18 killed, 25 injured after truck hits bus in UP | Law-Order

 The axle of the bus broke down and it was parked on the road when a speeding truck coming from behind hit it, killing 18 people on the spot and injuring 25 others, the police said.

-Some passengers were standing outside the bus while others were sitting inside at the time of the incident, they said.
+Some passengers were standing or resting outside the bus and others were sitting inside while waiting for the axle to be repaired when the incident took place, they said.

-Police rushed to the spot after receiving information about the accident and the rescue operation is underway.
-The injured were rushed to the hospital with the help of locals, Additional Director General of Police, Lucknow Zone, S N Sabat said.
+Police rushed to the spot after receiving information about the accident and the rescue operation was carried out with the help of locals.
+The injured were rushed to a local hospital and from there those with serious injuries were referred to the trauma center in Lucknow, Additional Director General of Police, Lucknow Zone, S N Sabat said.

 It was raining heavily when the accident took place and this posed some problems in the rescue operation, he said.